What are the doshas?

 A simple way to experience balance

 The key for healing, no matter your dosha makeup, is to point yourself in the direction of sattva, balance and harmony.
-Cultivate this by eating simply, slowing down and experiencing the richness of life.
+Cultivate sattva by eating simply, slowing down and experiencing the richness of life.

 In the light of sattva, you can more clearly see the truth of your balances and imbalances.
 You can see how your choices have led you to either feeling better or worse.
-Then you have the ability to stop doing the things that make you feel bad.
+When you look for balance in all areas of life, you’ll easily know when imbalance is present.
+Tune in and ask: What will bring me balance today?
 Healing is that simple.

 Getting started with Ayurveda

-If you are new to Ayurveda, start by working with a trusted Ayurvedic practitioner who can help you understand your imbalances and steps to correct them.
+If you're new to Ayurveda, start by working with a trusted Ayurvedic practitioner who can help you understand your imbalances and steps to correct them.
 Over time, you’ll learn to tune in to the cues your body and mind are giving you and make changes at the first sign of imbalance, long before you experience illness or disease.
 This is the true freedom that is possible with Ayurveda.

-It is your nature to feel well in body, mind and spirit.
+It's your nature to feel well in body, mind and spirit.
 Believe in that, tune in to the subtleties of your body and mind and true health will unfold before you.